duyngha/docker-laravel/README.md

 To do the bash command in Docker container, you can use the `exec` command in Docker.

-`docker-compose exec php php /var/www/html/artisan route:list`
+`docker-compose exec php php artisan route:list`

 ### Errors